Azure Azure Arc Azure PowerShell Hybrid Cloud

 This script will do all of the following:

-Change the current context to use an arc production subscription.
+Change the current context to the specified subscription.

 Store a specified set of tags in a hash table.